-Imagine spending countless hours crafting a marketing plan only to find potential customers leaving your site without clicking on your CTA button.
+Imagine spending hours creating a marketing plan, only to have customers leave your site without clicking your CTA button.

 You’ve done everything you can to make your CTA copy action-oriented and personalized, but still, it’s not enough.